mdn/content/files/en-us/web/api/protected_audience_api/report_auction_results/index.md

 {{SeeCompatTable}}{{securecontext_header}}{{DefaultAPISidebar("Protected Audience API")}}

 There are several reporting mechanisms available to developers within and around the [Protected Audience API](/en-US/docs/Web/API/Protected_Audience_API).
 These provide reports of auction results, ad engegement, and conversion attribution.
-This article explains how these different mechanaisms work.
+This article explains how these different mechanisms work.

+> [!NOTE]
+> The event-level reporting mechanisms that exist in the Protected Audience API today are transition mechanisms.
+In the future, alternative solutions will be designed to better support existing use cases.

 ## Report mechanism summary

+There are several event-level reporting machansims:

 1. Auction results: When an in-browser [ad auction has been run](/en-US/docs/Web/API/Protected_Audience_API/Run_ad_auction), and a winning ad has been chosen, the results of the auction can be reported back to the seller and the winning buyer via author-defined functions located inside the seller's decision logic and the buyer's bidding logic.